jjwall/jjwall.github.io/blog/2023/skate-spill.md

 June 2023

 Welp, I took a bad fall on my skateboard a few weeks ago and wanted to share the story for all those interested and concerned.
 For background, I’ve been an avid “boarder” all of my life.
 My parents are skiiers, but to switch it up, they decided to put my brother and me on snowboards when we were very young.
-Growing up in Northern California we had great access to ski resorts like Heavenly and Tahoe.
+Growing up in Northern California we had great access to ski resorts like Heavenly and Lake Tahoe.
 I was riding a snowboard starting at four years old and was in love with boarding from the get-go.

 <p align="center">
     <img